Gulf Air Flight 771

-Gulf Air Flight 771 was a flight from Karachi, Pakistan, to Abu Dhabi, United Arab Emirates.
-On 23 September 1983, while the Boeing 737-2P6 was on approach to Abu Dhabi International Airport, a bomb planted by Palestinian nationalist militant group, Abu Nidal Organization, exploded in the baggage compartment.
-The plane crashed in the desert near Jebel Ali between Abu Dhabi and Dubai in the UAE.
-All five crew members and 107 passengers died.
+Gulf Air Flight 771 was an international scheduled passenger flight from Jinnah International Airport, Karachi, Pakistan, to Abu Dhabi International Airport, Abu Dhabi, United Arab Emirates.
+On 23 September 1983, while the Boeing 737-2P6 was on approach, a bomb, planted by the Palestinian nationalist militant group, Abu Nidal Organization, exploded in the baggage compartment, resulting in a fire.
+The aircraft crashed in the desert near Jebel Ali between Abu Dhabi and Dubai.
+All 105 passengers and 7 crew members died.
+To date, it is the deadliest air disaster in the history of the United Arab Emirates, along with Sterling Airways Flight 296 which also killed 112 people in 1972.

+Background

+Aircraft

+The aircraft involved, manufactured by Boeing in 1979, was a Boeing 737-2P6 registered as A4O-BK with serial number 21734 and line number 566.
+It was equipped with two Pratt & Whitney JT8D-15 engines.

 Crew and passengers

 The flight's cockpit crew consisted of the following: